matteoredz/rack-idempotency_key/README.md

 Rack::IdempotencyKey::RedisStore.new(Redis.current, expires_in: 300)
 ```

-Every key written to Redis will get prefixed with `idempotency_key` to avoid conflicts on shared instances.

 If you're using a [Connection Pool](https://github.com/mperham/connection_pool), you can pass it instead of the single instance:

 ```ruby